Community wind energy: Economic

 Once a wind farm project is established in a community, jobs are needed for: manufacturing the materials needed to build the project, transportation of supplies to the project area, and construction of the project as well as building roads leading to the project.
 After the project is complete, jobs will be needed to maintain and operate the facility.
 According to a study by the New York State Energy Research and Development Authority, wind energy produces 27% more jobs per kilowatt-hour than coal plants and 66% more jobs than natural gas plants.
 3. Landowners will also collect revenues for hosting turbines on their property.
 Given a typical wind turbine spacing requirements, a 250-acre farm could increase annual farm income by $14,000 per year with little effect on their normal farming and ranching operations.
 4. Community wind energy projects increase local property tax revenue because there was very little to be taxed previously due to the sparse population and vast farm land.
 Once the wind turbines are in service they are taxed, creating much needed revenue for the local community.

 Social

 The Midwest and the Great Plains regions in the United States are ideal areas for community wind energy projects; they are also often prone to drought.
 Fossil fuel plants use large amounts of water for cooling purposes which is detrimental to communities' water supply if there is a drought.
 Wind turbines do not use any water since there is no considerable amount of heat produced during energy generation.
 Wind energy adds power to the electric grid which decreases the amount of oil needed to generate a community's electricity.
 Local land owners, who produce the wind energy, can also control the amount of energy produced, which expands the regional energy mix.
 Overall community wind energy reduces the local community's dependence on oil but, because of the subsidies involved, can greatly increase their costs for electricity.

+Typically, the ideal form of a community wind energy project is created by and for local people.
+Community wind energy in a social scope can be seen as strong or weak based on how farms prioritize social motivations, what local benefits they produce, and how well they respond to local energy demand.
+The planning process for onshore community wind farms has low success rates.
+Difficulties arise from local government authorities' decisions on what counts as a representative community group, limiting community projects to more minor scales.
+Developing community wind energy faces barriers such as uncoordinated organizational structures, local authority decisions, and intricate planning requirements.
+Community-led projects demand substantial efforts and expertise, often comparable to commercial developments.
+Intermediaries like NGOs or private professionals help bridge relationships between local communities and big companies.
+Collaboration challenges arise because large companies require majority stakes in projects.